 Contractual limitations of damages may also limit the availability of certain types of damages.

 Damages arising from death or personal injury can hardly ever be excluded.
 For example, under English law, the UCTA provides that ‘[a] person cannot by reference to any contract term or to a notice given to persons generally or to particular persons exclude or restrict his liability for death or personal injury resulting from negligence’.
 Similarly, under Swiss law, clauses excluding liability for personal injury are ineffective.
-If liability for personal injury cannot be exluded, damages for personal injury cannot – following the argument a maiore ad minus – be excluded either.
+If liability for personal injury cannot be excluded, damages for personal injury cannot – following the argument a maiore ad minus – be excluded either.
 It may thus be preferable to make a reservation for damages arising out of personal injury when drafting clauses limiting the availability of damages.

 On the other hand, loss or damage that does not result directly or naturally from the breach of contract can generally be excluded, unless the limitation exceeds the mandatory limits.
 These damages are referred to as consequential damages or indirect damages.

 Under English law, case law provides guidance with regard to what is considered a consequential loss or damage and to what extent a clause excluding consequential loss or damage is effective.
 For example, in British Sugar Plc v.
 NEI Power Projects Ltd the relevant clauses provided that ‘[t]he seller will be liable for any loss damage cost or expense incurred by the purchaser arising from the supply of any such faulty goods or material or any goods or materials not being suitable for the purpose for which they are required save that the seller’s liability for consequential loss is limited to the value of the contract’.
 The value of the contract was £106,000, while the damages claimed for the breach were £5 million.
 The Court of Appeal stated that the clause simply limited the liability for loss and damage not directly arising from the breach to an amount equal to the value of the contract.
 Similarly, in Deepak Fertilisers & Petrochemical Group v.
 Davy McKee (London) Ltd the clause explicitly excluded ‘indirect or consequential damages’ and ‘loss of profits’.
 The court considered the lost profits as damages that flow directly from the breach.
 However, since the clause expressly excluded lost profits, these could not be recovered.
 English courts also frequently give consideration to Hadley v.
 Baxendale to determine which damages directly follow from a breach.
+However, recent English decisions have criticised the traditionally narrow interpretation of a consequential loss exclusion and seem to favour a broader interpretation.
+For example, in Star Polaris LLC v.
+HHIC-PHIL INC, the Commercial Court considered a clause excluding ‘consequential or special losses, damages or expenses’ in a contract for the construction of a cargo ship.
+The court concluded that the limitation clause was intended to exclude liability for losses over and above those specifically accepted (which were limited to repair of defects and physical damage).
+While it remains to be seen whether the recent case law leads to a real change, the recent decisions make it clear that courts will have a close look at each contract and the circumstances of the case when construing limitation clauses.

-In civil law countries, the terminology is less clear.
+In civil-law countries, the terminology is less clear.
 In Switzerland, the distinction between direct and indirect damages is made on the basis of the length of the causal chain involved.
 On the other hand, under German law, indirect damages are damages affecting an asset other than the object of the contract that was breached.
 The boundaries placed on limitations on damages by statutory law also apply to any types of damages that are excluded.
 For example, under Swiss law, the governing principle is that damages for gross negligence cannot be excluded.
 Accordingly, even if the contract excludes consequential damages, any consequential damages arising from gross negligence will still be owed.
 Similarly, exclusions of indirect damages under German law will be invalid to the extent that they are contained in GTCs and seek to exclude any damages arising out of a violation of essential duties.

-In sum, it seems that exclusions of a particular type of damage are not an effective means of managing risk contracts subject to civil law, as these systems tend to prescribe a mandatory liability for damages arising from gross negligence or wilful misconduct.
+In summary, it seems that exclusions of a particular type of damage are not an effective means of managing risk contracts subject to civil law, as these systems tend to prescribe a mandatory liability for damages arising from gross negligence or wilful misconduct.
 To the extent that the damages arise from simple negligence or without fault, these may be excluded as a whole, without there being a need to limit the exclusion to consequential damages.
-On the other hand, common law systems tend to accept exclusions of different types of damages, as long as such exclusions are reasonable, and in fact, it may be precisely the exclusion of consequential damages but not direct damages that may render an exemption clause reasonable.
+On the other hand, common-law systems tend to accept exclusions of different types of damages, as long as such exclusions are reasonable, and in fact, it may be precisely the exclusion of consequential damages but not direct damages that may render an exemption clause reasonable.

 Modifications with regard to other aspects